backdrop-contrib/eu_cookie_compliance/README.txt

 allow users of certain roles access the administration page.
 You can do so on the admin/user/permissions page.

+  - there is also a 'display EU Cookie Compliance popup' permission that helps you show the popup to the roles you desire

 3. You may want to create a page that would explain how your site uses cookies.
 Alternatively, if you have a privacy policy, you can link the pop-up to that page (see next step).

 4. Go to the admin/config/system/eu-cookie-compliance page to configure and enable the pop-up

 5. If you want to customise the pop-up background and text color, either type in the hex values or simply install http://drupal.org/project/jquery_colorpicker

 6. If you want to theme your pop-up override the themes in the template file.

 NOTICE: The module does not audit your cookies nor does it prevent cookies from being set.